Privacy Policy

 - Right to request access to your data and rectification of your personal data.

-- Right to request erasure of your data (right to be forgotten) in the cases described in article 17 of the GDPR.
+- Right to request erasure of your data in the cases described in article 17 of the GDPR.

 - Right to obtain from us restriction of processing where there is contestation about the data processing for a period enabling to solve the issue.